retail-billing/retail-billing-ui/README.md

 # retail-billing-ui
-A frontend application for retail billing, powered by React.js, TailwindCSS, Shadcn UI
+A frontend application for retail billing, powered by React.js + Vite, TailwindCSS, Shadcn UI